MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 ##Install Microsoft R Client

-> To install the files, you must be logged in with **Administrator** privileges, and you must install to a local drive on your computer.
+> You must install Microsoft R Client to a local drive on your computer.

-1. Log in to the machine with **Administrator** privileges.
+1. Log in to the machine with administrator privileges.

 1. Close any other programs running on the system and disable any antivirus software you may have running, such as McAfee Total Protection or Norton AntiVirus.

-1. Run **Microsoft R Client** setup.
+1. Run Microsoft R Client setup.

-1. Accept the license terms for downloading and installing **Microsoft R Client**.
+1. Accept the license terms for downloading and installing Microsoft R Client.

-1. In addition to **Microsoft R Client**, select the components to install.
+1. In addition to Microsoft R Client, select the components to install.
    + **Microsoft R Open**, Microsoft's enhanced distribution of R, is a _required dependency_.

    + **R Tools for Visual Studio**, an integrated development environment, is an _optional dependency_.
 R Tools for Visual Studio is a free add-in for Visual Studio that works in all editions of Visual Studio.

-1. Accept the license terms for downloading and installing **Microsoft R Open**.
+1. Accept the license terms for downloading and installing Microsoft R Open.

 1. Accept the default installation path or choose another location.